Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 ### Entity Variables
 Each entity has 8 variable slots available, and are zero-indexed.
 In other words, the first slot is called 'slot 0', the second slot is called 'slot 1', up until reaching 'slot 7'.
 Any whole number can be put in each slot, despite there being only 8 slots per entity.

+**What is this used for?**
+If you want to have different behavior from the same cause, use `SendNumber ENTITY_VARIABLE #`.
+That `#` character should actually be a number, which refers to a variable slot.
+Whatever number is found within that slot will be sent.
+Then, the entity which receives the number (the entity who sent it) checks its functions.
+If it finds a cause `cause=OnReceiveNumber EQUAL_TO <the number sent>`, that function will run.
+This allows

+**Alternative explanation.**
 Variables are extremely powerful when used with the `SendNumber` command.
 Think of `SendNumber` like a postal service, but a crappy one which only delivers a piece of paper containing a single number written on it.
 Each entity can use the `SendNumber` postal service to send one number to themselves or to other entities.